Ecuador Entry Requirements

 Prohibited Items

-- Fresh fruits, vegetables, and plant materials - to prevent agricultural pests and diseases
+- Fresh fruits, vegetables, and unprocessed plant materials - agricultural quarantine

-- Meat and dairy products from most countries - due to disease prevention measures
+- Meat and meat products from most countries - disease prevention

 Restricted Items